feature-image

 Watch What’s Trending Now!

-According to Matt Zenitz, the Atlanta Falcons have requested an interview with the Tampa Bay Buccaneers’ wide receivers coach, Bryan McClendon.
+On Wednesday, Matt Zenitz reported that the Atlanta Falcons had requested an interview with the Tampa Bay Buccaneers’ wide receivers coach, Bryan McClendon.

 The Falcons are going through a transitional phase.
 Raheem Morris was fired after an 8-9 season that saw the team make a late playoff push.
 Now, former Cleveland Browns head coach Kevin Stefanski has taken over.
 With new leadership, the coaching staff is undergoing further changes.
 After Morris’ firing, Falcons offensive coordinator Zac Robinson is not expected to return for the 2026 season and is reportedly interviewing for the Philadelphia Eagles OC job.